La Cañada Flintridge and Housing History

 Developer 600 Foothill Owner, LP, managed by former Mayor and Councilmember Jon Curtis, owns the property at 600 Foothill Boulevard.
 In November 2022, it proposed a five-story mixed-use building with 80 residential units, 14 hotel units, and office space.

-600 Foothill argues that the City’s Housing Element, adopted in October 2022, did not comply with state law when the project applications were submitted, and therefore, the project qualifies for the “Builder’s Remedy.”
-Builder’s Remedy, a mechanism in state housing law, prohibits a city from applying zoning standards for development projects, which include qualified, affordable housing if a city lacks a compliant Housing Element.
+600 Foothill argued that the City’s Housing Element, adopted in October 2022, did not comply with state law when the project applications were submitted, and therefore, the project qualifies for the “Builder’s Remedy.”
+Builder’s Remedy, a mechanism in state housing law, prohibits a city from applying certain general plan and zoning standards for development projects, which include qualified, affordable housing if a city lacks a compliant Housing Element.
 The City disagrees, maintaining its Housing Element was substantially compliant and Builder’s Remedy does not apply.

 On July 21, 2023, 600 Foothill sued the City alleging numerous causes of action, including violations of state housing and other laws, and seeking to mandate rezoning, reverse the City’s decision denying the Builder’s Remedy, and obtain other relief.